tracim/tracim/README.md

     apt-get install git realpath python3 python-virtualenv python3-dev python-pip build-essential libxml2-dev libxslt1-dev python-lxml

+You also need `redis-server` package if you want to send email in async mode.

 ## Database ##

 If you want use PostgreSQL as database engine: